sass/sass/doc-src/SASS_CHANGELOG.md

   file -- even with compressed output.
 This is useful for adding copyright notices to your stylesheets.

+* A new executable named `scss` is now available.
+It is exactly like the `sass` executable except it defaults to assuming input is in the SCSS syntax.
+  Both programs will use the source file's extension to determine the syntax where possible.

 ### Keyword Arguments

 Both mixins and Sass functions now support the ability to pass in keyword arguments.